Lartsch/FediAct/README.md

 2. The whitelist mode can be useful if you do not want the extension to run basic checks on every site (since it needs to determine if it is a Mastodon site).
 Not sure if the blacklist feature is good for anything but I still included it.
 3. It can have several reasons why resolving/executing actions/redirection might not work:
     - You are not logged in to your home instance (can't fix, log in)
+    - You are scrolling really fast and posts are not resolved instantly (a delay is implemented to prevent 429 API errors - wait shortly and try again)
     - There are instances that use custom layouts/flavours (additional identifiers need to be added to extension)
     - It's not a Mastodon instance (not supported yet)
     - Element identifiers might change over time (extension needs to be updated)